-To be able to assess which combinations of domain sizes and resolutions and model parameters K, D, and U could result in boundary or resolution effects, one should consider domain sizes and resolutions in units of characteristic length $l{\rm c}$.
-For example, the regime transition from dominant diffusion to dominant incision occurs at length scales of the order of l_c as shown by Perron et al. (2008, 2009); see also Sect.
+To be able to assess which combinations of domain sizes and resolutions, and model parameters K, D, and U could result in boundary or resolution effects, one should consider domain sizes and resolutions in units of characteristic length $l_c$ .
+For example, the regime transition from dominant diffusion to dominant incision occurs at length scales of the order of $l_c$ as shown by Perron et al. (2008, 2009); see also Sect.
 4.2.2 below.
-Thus, if we want to study this regime transition, we should vary the model parameters such that $l{\rm c}$ remains sufficiently small compared to the domain size and sufficiently large compared to the resolution.
-How small is sufficiently small (and, likewise, how large is sufficiently large) will not be known a priori.
-However, if, within a range of values of l_c , a feature's properties and behavior scale according to l_c , h_c , and t_c as described in Sect.
+Thus, if we want to study this regime transition, we should vary the model parameters such that $l_c$ remains sufficiently small compared to the domain size and sufficiently large compared to the resolution.
+How small is sufficiently small (and, likewise, how large is sufficiently large) will not be known described in Sect.
 3.2.1 (e.g., if drainage divide migration velocity follows Eq.
-20), then we can infer a posteriori that it can be studied with a rescaling approach over that range of l_c .
+(20)), then we can infer a posteriori that it can be studied with a rescaling approach over that range of $l_c$ .